missionpinball/mpf-docs/hardware/voltages_and_power/voltages_and_power.rst

 A pinball machine uses multiple different voltages for different purposes.
 You need at least one power supply unit (PSU) to transform the AC power to multiple DC rails.
+See :doc:`wiring_and_connectors` for more details on the wires thickness and connectors to use for the different power rails below.

 .. warning::